 Nartey, Mark.Political myth-making, populist performance and nationalist resistance: Examining Kwame Nkrumah's construction of the African unity dream.
 London & New York: Routledge.
 Under contract.

 Nartey, Mark.(Ed.).
-The interplay of identity, voice and resistance: Emancipatory discourses in action.
+Voice, agency and resistance: Emancipatory discourses in action.
 Critical Discourse Studies.
 Routledge.
 In prep.

 Mumuni, Eliasu, Nartey, Mark, & Pappoe, Ruby (Eds.).
 Communicative perspectives on Ghana's 2020 electoral politics.
-Ghana Universities Press.
+London: Palgrave Macmillan.
 In prep.

 Nartey, Mark.
 Women's voice, agency and resistance in Nigerian blogs: A feminist critical discourse analysis.
 Journal of Gender Studies.
 Under review.